jpt13653903/ALCHA/Readme.md

 ## Running Test Cases

 To run the test cases, change directory into the `Source` folder, then run `make test????`.
-Replace the question-marks with the appropriate subfolder in the `Test Cases` folder.
+Replace the question-marks with the appropriate subfolder in the `TestCases` folder.

 The functional test-cases at the moment are: